Timinator2000/PySkillz/markdowns/01 - introduction/02 - skillz catalog.md

-# Topic Catalog
+# Overview

 __Welcome to the PySkillz Topic Catalog__

 Whether you're just starting your Python journey or looking to sharpen your skills through hands-on practice, you're in the right place.
 This catalog is your roadmap through the PySkillz platform — a collection of carefully designed, interactive coding exercises grouped by skill level and purpose.

-We’ve organized the exercises into four major categories to help you grow step-by-step:
+On the next page, the exercises are organized into four major categories to help you grow step-by-step:

-__For the Brand New Beginner__
+# For the Brand New Beginner

 New to coding?
 You're not alone — and you're absolutely in the right place.